uditalias/swamp/README.md

-         -u, --up                  startup the Swamp with the cwd `Swampfile.js` -r, --reload              reload the current running Swamp (will restart as a daemon) -d, --daemon              start the Swamp as a daemon with the cwd `Swampfile.js` -H, --halt                halt the current cwd running Swamp -s, --status              see the current cwd Swamp status -C, --cli                 connect to the current cwd Swamp using the Swamp cli
+         -u, --up                  startup the Swamp with the cwd `Swampfile.js` -r, --reload              reload the current running Swamp (will restart as a daemon) -d, --daemon              start the Swamp as a daemon with the cwd `Swampfile.js` -t, --timeout <n>         use the timeout flag if you want to wait <n> milliseconds at most for blocking commands
+         -H, --halt                halt the current cwd running Swamp -s, --status              see the current cwd Swamp status -C, --cli                 connect to the current cwd Swamp using the Swamp cli